Sunder Singh Lyallpuri: Sacha Dhandora and Anand Marriage Act

-At that time, there was extreme illiteracy and ignorance in the Sikh community.
-Lyallpuri realised the urgent need to awaken and educate the community.
-He therefore started a weekly newspaper Sacha Dhandora and started publishing patriotic songs and Sikh-ideology related nationalistic articles.
-In those days, Tika Sahib (Wali Ahid) Ripudaman Singh of erstwhile Nabha State was making outstanding contributions towards Sikhism and his views on Sikhism were routinely published in Sacha Dhandora.
-This had brought Master Lyallpuri and Tika Sahib together.
+During this time, there was extreme illiteracy and ignorance in the Sikh community.
+Lyallpuri realized the urgent need to awaken and educate the community.
+He decided to create a weekly newspaper, the Sacha Dhandora, and began publishing patriotic songs and Sikh-ideology related nationalistic articles.
+In those days, Tika Sahib (Wali Ahid) Ripudaman Singh of erstwhile Nabha State, was making outstanding contributions towards Sikhism, and his views on Sikhism were routinely published in Sacha Dhandora.
+This brought Master Lyallpuri and Tika Sahib together.
 Tika Sahib was also a member of the Imperial Council from 1906 to 1908.
-Together they worked on the draft for Anand Marriage Act which was later submitted to the Special Committee for review.
-Since Tika Sahib ceased to be member of the Council after 1908, and in the meanwhile, Sardar Sunder Singh Majithia had become a member of the Imperial Council in his place, therefore, Majithia continued to pursue the matter and the Bill got finally enacted on 22 October 1909.
+Together they worked on the draft for Anand Marriage Act, which was later submitted to the Special Committee for review.
+When Tika Sahib ceased to be member of the council after 1908, Sardar Sunder Singh Majithia became a member of the Imperial Council in his place.
+Because of this, Majithia continued to pursue the matter and the Bill got finally enacted on 22 October 1909.
 The Sikh marriage called Anand Karaj was introduced from the time of the Sikh Gurus but it got statutory recognition only after the passage of the Anand Marriage Act 1909.
 According to the centrally approved Sikh Code (Sikh Reht Maryada), persons not professing the Sikh faith cannot be joined in wedlock by the Anand Karaj ceremony.